Menu

 The music curriculum promotes curiosity and a love and thirst for learning.
 It is ambitious and empowers our children to become independent and resilient – like all curriculum areas.

-We want our children to use the vibrancy of our great city to learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
-We achieve this by providing a strong SMSC curriculum, with British Values and our core values placed at the heart of everything we do.
-This often feeds into the music curriculum.
-For example, as part of our Diversity celebrations, we invited a Tan Teddy Jamaican Folk Culture Group into school to deliver expert Jamaican workshops for our pupils.
-The group truly inspired our children by sharing their love for and motivation to keep Jamaican folk culture alive.
-The group discussed the deep-rooted history of Jamaican music that dates to the mid-1600s when England controlled the island.
-What a unique and wonderful way to celebrate Cultural Diversity.
+For example, as part of our Diversity celebrations, we invited the Tan Teddy Jamaican Folk Culture Group into school to deliver expert Jamaican workshops for our pupils.
+The group truly inspired our children by sharing their love for and motivation to keep Jamaican fold culture alive.
+The group discussed the deep-rooted history of Jamaican music that dates to the mid 1600’s, when England controlled the island.
+What a unique and wonderful way to celebrate cultural diversity.

 Curriculum Implementation

-The music curriculum has been carefully built and the learning opportunities and assessment milestones for each year group crafted to ensure progression and repetition in terms of embedding key learning, knowledge and skills.
 At Hillcrest Primary School we use the Charanga Musical School scheme – which provides our teachers with week-by-week lessons for each year group in the school from ages 5-11.
 This scheme provides lesson plans, assessment, clear progression, and engaging and exciting whiteboard resources for every lesson.
 Our music scheme is based on: Listening and Appraising; Musical Activities – creating and exploring; and Singing and Performing.

 We empower our staff to organise their own year group curriculums under the guidance of our subject leaders.
 Teachers are best placed to make these judgements.
 Staff develop year group specific long-term curriculum maps which identify when the different subjects and topics will be taught across the academic year.
 The vast majority of subjects are taught discretely but staff make meaningful links across subjects.
 They link prior knowledge to new learning to deepen children’s learning.
 Our children are taught the right, connected knowledge.